What is Story Mapping?

 The backbone of the story map is the core set of steps a user must work through to accomplish their goal.
-Beneath each step are the details for each of the larger steps (the “big” step might be “checkout” while smaller steps below could include inputting/selecting shipping address, selecting shipping method, inputting/selecting payment method, confirming shipment, sending shipment details, etc.).
+Beneath each step are the details for each of the larger steps (the “big” step might be “checkout” while smaller steps below could include inputting/selecting the shipping address, select a shipping method, inputting/selecting a payment method, confirming shipment, sending shipment details, etc.).

 What really makes story mapping work is its reliance on visuals as part of an interactive collaborative process.
 Reviewing a PowerPoint or scrolling through JIRA is a passive experience that at best will inspire a strong reaction from the audience—I agree, I disagree, that’s wrong, etc.—but seldom leads to a real conversation.